 The ATH-M50x has enjoyed consistent popularity since its release and it’s not hard to see why.
 It is highly portable and delivers an energetic and varied soundstage and powerful bass paired with a classic, sleek yet comfortable and functional design.
 This is a fun product that offers high-end sound at an affordable $150.

-If you are looking for a gaming headset, the Audio-Technica ATH-M50x is not your guy.
-The ATH-M50x is very much consumer headphone, great for every music listening, DJing and audio production.
+If you are looking for a gaming headset, the Audio-Technica ATH-M50x is not your thing.
+The ATH-M50x is very much a consumer product, great for every music listening, DJing and audio production.

 |Voice Coil||CCAW (copper-clad aluminum wire)|